Dominican University Advantages

 Here are a few more quick facts you should know about Dominican.

-- Tuition deposit is refundable until May 1.
+- Fall applicant tuition deposit is refundable until May 1

 - 4 continents where Dominican students study